testomatio/pytestomatio/README.md

 ## Change log

+### 1.2.4 - improved parametrized tests reporting

+- now parameters are passed to example attribute in the report

 ### 1.2.3 - fixed issue with test artifacts

 - if no credentials provided, test artifacts will not be uploaded and no issue raised